ketamethane/tp/docs/UserGuide.md

 ### Deleting a tutorial : `deletetut`

-This feature allows you to delete a tutorial from SETA.
+This feature allows you to delete a tutorial from tutorial list.

 Format: `deletetut INDEX`